Kubernetes Course Labs

 Working with managed Pods

-Because Pod names are random, you'll manage them in Kubectl using labels.
+Because Pod names are random, the easiest way to manage them with Kubectl is to use labels.
 We've done that with get, and it works for logs too:

 kubectl logs -l app=whoami